XYFC128/AnimeFrameBot/telegram-bot/README.md

 ### Create a Bot in Telegram

 Talk to [BotFather](https://telegram.me/BotFather) to create a new bot.
-You should use `/setprivacy` command to disable group privacy if you wish to use smart reply feature in the group.
+You should use `/setprivacy` command to disable group privacy if you wish to use smart reply feature in group chat.

 ## Bot Configuration